 Your boss wants you to think you’re valuable to the company, but you are just another “human resource”.
 You’ve become office equipment.
 If you start having problems your boss can replace you like a used tool.

 You’ve merged into the faceless mass of workers.
 You’ll have to suck up to your boss every day.
 Because he’s the reason you get paid a fixed, minuscule amount of the company’s earnings.
 Regardless of how much money you’ve made for the business.

 You need that paycheck so you can pay… your student loans.

 7. College is STRESSFUL

 The 2nd leading cause of death in college students is suicide.
 The finals, the exams, the projects, the assignments they all fill up your schedule.
-If you can’t afford to live in the dorms and you don’t want to live with your parents, then you are going to need a job while still maintaining your grades.
+If you don’t want to live with your parents then you’ll have to work while still maintaining your grades.

-In essence, if you attempt to get a Bachelor’s then you will waste the next 4 to 6 YEARS of your life sitting in class, taking tests, reading unnecessary books and listening to lectures on irrelevant subjects, all day, every day.
+If you attempt to get a Bachelor’s then you will waste the next 4 to 6 YEARS of your life.
+In that time you could have used to learn a profitable skill-set.
+Not wasting it by sitting in class, taking tests, and studying for subjects that won’t benefit you in your future job.

 Become a self-taught expert in your field.
-There are massive amounts of information on this device you’re staring at right now.
+There are massive amounts of information on this device you’re looking at right now.

 You can learn the skills you need to succeed for free.
 Take advantage of the many YouTube tutorials, online courses, and e-books.
 Google your dream job and what you need to learn to do it.
 Then, get started!